-For commercial and industrial uses, the fencing may be chain link up to six feet (6') tall if the fencing is not visible from residential zone or used property or a public right-of-way.
+For commercial and industrial uses, the fencing may be chain link up to six (6) feet tall if the fencing is not visible from residential zone or used property or a public right of way.
 Under no circumstances may barbed wire be used.

-A lockable access gate of a minimum width of twelve feet (12') must be provided to allow access by equipment and machinery as needed for maintenance.

-(d) An adequate access road to the gate sufficient for

-maintenance vehicles and equipment.
+- (c) A lockable access gate of a minimum width of twelve (12) feet must be provided to allow access by equipment and machinery as needed for maintenance. - (d) An adequate access road to the gate sufficient for maintenance vehicles and equipment.